Eteocretan language: Classification

-Though meager, the inscriptions show a language that bears no obvious kinship to Indo-European or Semitic languages; the language appears to have no obvious relation to any other known ancient language of the Aegean or Asia Minor.
-Raymond A. Brown, after listing a number of words of pre-Greek origin from Crete suggests a relation between Eteocretan, Lemnian (Pelasgian), Minoan, and Tyrrhenian, coining the name "Aegeo-Asianic" for the proposed language family.
-This proposed group of languages is supported by G.M.
+Despite their brevity, Eteocretan inscriptions reveal a language with no established links to Indo-European or Semitic languages; the language appears to have no obvious relation to any other known ancient language of the Aegean or Asia Minor.
+Raymond A. Brown, after listing a number of words of pre-Greek origin from Crete suggested a relation between Eteocretan, Minoan, and Tyrrhenian, coining the name "Aegeo-Asianic" for the proposed language family.
+This proposed group of languages was supported by G.M.
 Facchetti and S. Yatsemirsky, and was suggested to have a link to the pre-Indo-European languages of Anatolia by archaeologist James Mellaart.
-In whichever case, unless further inscriptions, especially bilingual ones, are found, the Eteocretan language must remain 'unclassified.'
+Despite occasional attempts to link Eteocretan to the Tyrrhenian languages, a lack of consensus persists, as argued by Helmut Rix, Carlo De Simone and other linguists.
+Modern linguistic analysis highlights the distinct internal characteristics of the Tyrrhenian group, which are not clearly mirrored in the surviving Eteocretan corpus.

+In whatever case, unless further inscriptions, especially bilingual ones, are found, the Eteocretan language must remain unclassified.
 While Eteocretan is possibly descended from the Minoan language of the Linear A inscriptions of a millennium earlier, until there is an accepted decipherment of Linear A, that language must also remain unclassified and the question of a relationship between the two remains speculative, especially as there seem to have been other non-Greek languages spoken in Crete.